 Your food is processed through your gut, and the gut bacteria that line your intestines come into contact with the food you eat.
 This may impact what nutrients are absorbed and how energy is stored in your body.5

 A study was undertaken involving 292 participants to observe metabolic markers in the gut.
-The results showed that those participants that were overweight had lower gut bacteria diversity, and higher levels of an inflammatory marker in the blood called C-reactive protein.6
+The results showed that overweight participants had lower gut bacteria diversity and higher levels of an inflammatory marker in the blood called C-reactive protein.6

 This suggests that being overweight and having an unhealthy gut with inflammation correlates.
-Although inflammation is a necessary part of the immune system, inappropriate inflammation can change the way our bodies use fats and carbohydrates.
+Although inflammation is a necessary part of the immune system, inappropriate inflammation can change how our bodies use fats and carbohydrates.
 This can lead to higher blood sugar levels which can, in turn, lead to diabetes.7

 Your gut also sends signals to your brain telling you if you’re hungry or full.
 This short-chain fatty acid that sends the signal is called propionate.8 Studies have shown that those with higher propionate levels ate less and gained less weight.9